grazhopper/svndumptool/README.txt

   --example             show a little usage example.

 Known bugs:
- * There's no warning when a dumpfile does not have monotonic increasing revision dates.
-Use 'svndumptool.py check -d dumpfile' to check the revision dates of a dumpfile.
+ * There's no warning when a dump file does not have monotonic increasing revision dates.
+Use 'svndumptool.py check -d dumpfile' to check the revision dates of a dump file.
  * mkdir-exclude may fail in some cases in cvs2svn created dumps.